Axway/api-builder-docs/content/en/docs/deprecations/aliases_in_comparason_operators.md

 ## Why are we deprecating this feature

 Previously, querying an aliased field could result in an unexpected result.
-For example, if a composite model has an aliased field `fname`, the expectation is that a query such as `{"fname": { "$nin": ["Tom" ] }` will return all the models except those with a `fname` of `Tom.` However, the actual result is all rows, including those whose `fname` is `Tom`.
+For example, if a composite model has an aliased field `fname`, the expectation is that a query such as `{"fname": { "$nin": ["Tom" ] }` will return all the models except those with a `fname` of `"Tom"`.
+However, the actual result is all rows, including those whose `fname` is `"Tom"`.
 This is due to the aliased field being treated as a non-existent field.

-Now, the aliased field is correctly mapped, and in the example scenario, only those rows whose `fname` is not `Tom` will be returned.
+Now, the aliased field is correctly mapped, and in the example scenario, only those rows whose `fname` is not `"Tom"` will be returned.

 ## How does this impact my service